 If you are looking for a comprehensive book on personal finance that will hold your interest from cover to cover, The Wealthy Barber by David Chilton is for you.
 While best read at a young age, it will appeal to all readers.

-This self-published book has become one of the best-selling Canadian books of all time.
-It features a barber named Roy who makes people financially successful by cutting their hair once a month while delivering a lesson in investing and financial planning.
+This self-published book has become one of the best-selling Canadian finance books of all time.
+It features a barber named Roy who makes people financially successful by cutting their hair once a month while delivering a lesson in investing and financial planning — combining an interesting storytelling framing device with practical financial advice.

 Connect with David on Twitter